Tanner-Eischen/Socrates/README.md

 ```

 Image intake is supported in `tutor chat` using `--image` at start or `:attach <path>` mid-session.
 The CLI will extract text with the available image/text processors and inject it as context for the next Socratic turn.

+## Example Walkthroughs (5+)

+These examples demonstrate text input, image upload, Socratic dialogue, and a stretch feature.

+- Linear equation (text):
+  - `tutor chat --problem "Solve 2x + 5 = 13"`
+  - Respond naturally; observe guiding questions, no direct answers.

+- Geometry reasoning (text):
+  - `tutor chat --problem "Explain why base angles of an isosceles triangle are equal"`
+  - Ask for definitions and evidence; note perspective and implications prompts.

+- Calculus concept (text):
+  - `tutor chat --problem "What does the derivative represent at a point?"`
+  - Explore intuition and examples; observe meta_questioning for reflection.

+- Image-based algebra (image upload):
+  - `tutor chat --image ./samples/linear1.png`
+  - Or in-session: `:attach ./samples/linear1.png` to inject extracted text/context.

+- Word problem decomposition (text):
+  - `tutor chat --problem "A runner completes 3 laps of a 400m track in 5 minutes.
+What is the average speed?"`
+  - Guide units, assumptions, and step-wise reasoning.

+- Stretch feature — Collaboration room:
+  - Frontend: go to `Collaboration` page, create/join a room, exchange messages.
+  - Observe real-time presence, typing indicators, and message flow.

+## Prompt Engineering Notes

+- Socratic persona:
+  - Tutor is instructed to ask guiding questions, probe assumptions, and avoid direct answers.
+  - Emphasizes clarification, evidence, perspective, implications, and meta_questioning.

+- Guardrails against direct answers:
+  - Responses are checked for direct-answer patterns; strict mode can auto-retry.
+  - Tips: adjust problem phrasing and difficulty to increase scaffolding.

+- Adaptive difficulty and tone:
+  - Engine adjusts challenge level based on inferred confidence and turn history.
+  - Encourages teach-back probes and reflection when the student struggles.

+- Image intake prompts:
+  - When images are attached, the system summarizes extracted text, asks for key features, and invites the student to describe what they notice before proceeding.

+- Collaboration prompts:
+  - In shared rooms, prompts nudge participants to articulate reasoning and respond to each other’s questions without converging prematurely on final answers.

+## Demo Video Guide (≈5 minutes)

+- Preparation:
+  - Ensure `OPENAI_API_KEY` is set and both servers are running (`npm run api:dev`, `cd client && npm run dev`).
+  - Open the app at `http://localhost:5173` and have `samples/linear1.png` available.

+- Record (screen + mic):
+  - Text input: Start a session with a simple algebra problem; show Q&A cadence.
+  - Image upload: Attach `linear1.png` via CLI (`--image` or `:attach`) or the frontend image input; show how context is incorporated.
+  - Socratic dialogue: Highlight question types and compliance (no direct answers).
+  - Stretch feature: Open Collaboration, create/join a room, send a few messages to show real-time updates.

+- Wrap-up:
+  - Briefly reference analytics or compliance metrics if available.
+  - End with how to reproduce locally from README.

 ## License